-During the years ended December 31, 2017 and 2016, the Company spent \$1,770,597 and \$1,658,640, respectively, on research and development activities.
+During the years ended December 31, 2018 and 2017, the Company spent \$1,879,676 and \$1,770,597, respectively, on research and development activities.
 Telkonet continues to invest significantly in research & development to maintain and grow our competitive differentiation and customer value.
-Key initiatives for 2018 include: improvement to the high-end EcoTouch thermostat's battery housing to increase adoption; creation of a new gateway hub as a lower-cost alternative to current standards, which will increase potential installations; development of a new thermostat to better compete on price in the premium position; and development of an entirely new product and software platform, which will further differentiate our offering and open new revenue streams.
+Key initiatives for 2019 include: expanding our EcoTouch product line with WIFI and Bluetooth wireless capabilities; creation of a new Gateway model with cellular wireless capabilities; expanding Symphony Composer development for next generation web management Internet of Things dashboard; and expanding data analytics engine integration into Symphony platform for savings algorithm development.